IVA – Individual Voluntary Arrangement

 There is no strict limit on an IVA, with the official interpretation stating an Individual Voluntary Arrangement can last anywhere between three months and seven years.
 The most common length of an IVA, however, is five years.

 Your repayment plan may be shorter or longer depending on your financial circumstances.
 If you own a home, for example, you can remortgage the property in order to put equity into your arrangement and end your IVA early.

 If you do not own a home, or your home can’t be remortgaged, you will be expected to maintain your monthly payments for an extra 12 months, meaning your IVA will last six years rather than five.

 What kinds of debt can be included in an IVA?

 IVAs designed to include unsecured debts, such as:

 - Payday or bank loans

 - Credit cards and store cards

 - Utility bills

-They will discuss your situation and provide you with all the relevant information needed for you to decide on what debt solution is right for you.
-They will then help you to create a realistic budget and estimate how much you can reasonably afford to pay each month after all your necessary living costs have been paid.
+Your IP will discuss your situation and provide you with the relevant information you need to decide on what debt solution is right for you.
+They will help you create a realistic budget and estimate how much you can reasonably afford to pay each month after all your necessary living costs have been paid.